 This gene encodes a conserved serine/threonine kinase that is a member of the homeodomain-interacting protein kinase family.
 The encoded protein interacts with homeodomain transcription factors and many other transcription factors such as p53, and can function as both a corepressor and a coactivator depending on the transcription factor and its subcellular localization.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2011]

 GeneCards Summary for HIPK2 Gene

 HIPK2 (Homeodomain Interacting Protein Kinase 2) is a Protein Coding gene.
 Diseases associated with HIPK2 include Hypoxia and Pilocytic Astrocytoma.
-Among its related pathways are ERK Signaling and Gene Expression.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Cardiac conduction.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is HIPK4.
+An important paralog of this gene is HIPK1.

 UniProtKB/Swiss-Prot for HIPK2 Gene